rfribeiro/css/video-background-01/README.md

 # 🎨 HTML/CSS Design - Website With Background Video Using HTML and CSS

-The idea is to create a design to explore how to build a Background Video using CSS.
+The idea is to create a design to explore how to build a video in background using CSS.

 It is based on the design developed and implemented  on [Easy Tutorials Youtube Channel](https://www.youtube.com/watch?v=xekZXhumB0k)